Thertzlor/Revenant/README.md

 # Advanced VSCode integration
 In order to have the best experience for editing your profile files I recommend using VSCode with the [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension installed for fully integrated intellisense for macro types, options, etc.

+# A note on LGS Profile Performance
+The Logitech Gaming Software isn't without it's performance issues when it comes to lua scripts.
+Revenant is optimized enough to keep performance consistent once a profile is loaded, but the loading itself can be problematic.
+When LGS loads several profiles with complex scripting logic back-to-back the responsiveness of the G-key buttons will become laggy (this happens before the events even reach the script and is certainly not exclusive to Revenant).

+Interestingly the main factor is not simply which profiles you switch between... it's *how fast* you switch between them.
+Switch 15 times between profiles with a minute in between and you won't notice much (it took me several years to even become aware of the lag and how it accumulates).
+But switch 15 times between profiles really rapidly within a few seconds and your G-keys wil become *extremely* sluggish.
+That might be an extreme example but if you normally work with a lot of different programs then after a few hours of switching, especially if you sometimes change between windows quickly, you'll get some amount of lag.

+## Fixing the issue with a Dummy Profile
+The first way to reset lag is restarting LGS completely.
+That would be annoying.
+The second way is simply loading a profile *without any scripting going on*, even just for one second.
+When you switch back to your Revenant profile, the mouse will be completely lag-free once again.

+Personally I like to go one step further and make the dummy profile's lua script an exception: `error("Lua Reset!")`, this guarantees that the luaVM has to be reloaded completely.
+The profile needs to be actually *loaded*, you can open the `Scripting` or `Test Profile` windows with LGS, or you can just assign the profile to some window you can quickly focus on.
+One good candidate is the Task Manager, it's only one `ctrl + shift + esc` away after all and you certainly don't need 20 buttons for it.
+A click on it once in a while and the lag problem is solved.
+And if you have some other programs that you switch to regularly and which don't require complex mouse bindings, a launcher, calculator, minesweeper, SearchHost.exe (opening the start menu), assign them all to the profile you'll naturally stop lag from accumulating with no extra effort.

 # Roadmap
 I see *Revenant* as mostly completed as far as key based macros are concerned.
 Some improvements and extensions are planned, but most are fairly niche, with mouse movement being the one area that I plan to overhaul at some point, with support for curves in addition to straight lines as well as easing options.